pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 data_sources.append(drive_folder)
 ```

+For the full list of available input connectors see [pw.io](https://pathway.com/developers/api-docs/pathway-io/)

 Before running the app, you will need to give the app access to the Google Drive folder, we follow the steps below.